Peter Jay Sharp Reconstructive Microsurgery Fellowship

 Eran Bar-Meir, MD, Private Practice, Ein Ayala, Israel

-Minh Doan Nguyen, MD, PHD, Assistant Professor of Surgery, Division of
+Minh Doan Nguyen, MD, PHD, Assistant Professor of Surgery, Department of

 Michael S. Curtis, MD, Plastic Surgeon, Mercy Clinic, St. Louis, MO

-Adeyiza O. Momoh, MD, Clinical Assistant Professor, Plastic Surgery,
+Adeyiza O. Momoh, MD, Clinical Assistant Professor and Residency Program Director, Section of Plastic Surgery,

 University of Michigan, Ann Arbor, MI